vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

     When logging into Nebula Explorer for the first time, the content of *END USER LICENSE AGREEMENT* is displayed on the login page.
 Please read it and then click **I agree**.

-After entering the Explorer login interface, you need to connect to Nebula Graph.
-For more information, refer to [Connecting to the Nebula Graph](../deploy-connect/ex-ug-connect.md).
+After entering the Explorer login interface, you need to connect to NebulaGraph.
+For more information, refer to [Connecting to the NebulaGraph](../deploy-connect/ex-ug-connect.md).